Anna Maria Hong

 Hong served as a Bunting Fellow in Poetry at Harvard University’s Radcliffe Institute for Advanced Study in 2010-2011 and has received residencies from Yaddo, Djerassi, Fundación Valparaíso, and Kunstnarhuset Messen.

 Hong is the editor of Growing Up Asian American (1995), an anthology of fiction and memoir.
 Her current work includes a collection of sonnets titled The Glass Age, and an ongoing collaboration with the Chicago-based composer Christopher Wendell Jones on a song series called The New Madrigals.
-She teaches creative writing at the UCLA Extension Writers’ Program and at Ursinus College.
+A contributing editor at the Offing, She teaches creative writing at the UCLA Extension Writers’ Program and at Ursinus College.